abhay-ramesh/pushduck/docs/README.md

-# Next S3 Uploader Documentation
+# Pushduck Documentation

-📚 **Official documentation for Next S3 Uploader**
+📚 **Official documentation for Pushduck**

-This is a Fumadocs application providing comprehensive documentation for the Next S3 Uploader library.
+This is a Fumadocs application providing comprehensive documentation for the Pushduck library.

 ## 🚀 Development